 People with the virus are most contagious when they are symptomatic.
 Read more on the CDC website.

-How to avoid getting sick
+How to avoid getting sick and protect others

 Stay at home.